EtheaDev/StyledComponents/README.md

 The Installer automatically detect your Delphi versions, installa sources, build and installa packages and add source paths.

 ![Setup](./Images/Setup.png)

+## Documentation

+Follow the [Project Site](https://ethea.it/docs/styledcomponents/) to known how to use those components to modernize your Delphi VCL using those components.

 ---
 ## A brief description